BohumilKlimek/SW-PowerShell/README.md

 ### How to download whole repository to your system?
 * Just execute "GetLatestRepository.ps1" stored in root of this repository.

+### Action items
+* Replace GetLatestRepository.ps1 approach with downloading repository zip file and extracting it
+* ..More information can be found on this website: http://www.howtogeek.com/tips/how-to-extract-zip-files-using-powershell/
+* ..Kudos goes to Jan Pelousek for this idea

 ### Content structure
 * SW-PowerShell
 * ..Common functions